Rubber Duck (sculpture): Display

 Since 2007, the ducks have been on display in Amsterdam, Baku, Lommel (Belgium), Osaka, Sydney Harbour, São Paulo, and Hong Kong.
 It was on display in Pittsburgh as its first U.S. destination, from 27 September 2013 through 20 October 2013.
 Over 1,000,000 people are reported to have visited the duck in Pittsburgh.
 Its second United States appearance was in Norfolk, Virginia, from 17 to 26 May 2014, floating in The Hague Inlet in front of the Chrysler Museum of Art.

-In October 2014, South Korea's Lotte group asked for the giant rubber duck to celebrate the opening of the new Lotte World Mall, the country's largest shopping mall that also has a skyscraper, Lotte World Tower.
+In October 2014, South Korea's Lotte group asked for the giant rubber duck to celebrate the opening of the new Lotte World Mall, the country's largest shopping mall that has a skyscraper, Lotte World Tower.
 The tower is located between the Han River and Seokchon Lake, where the giant rubber duck was placed.
-However, the duck deflated during the exhibition.
+The duck deflated during the exhibition.

 In 2009, while it was on display in Belgium, vandals stabbed Rubber Duck 42 times.
 While on display in Hong Kong in 2013, it deflated on 15 May.
 It was re-inflated and was again on exhibition on 20 May.
 It was damaged and deflated again in Taiwan on 2 November after an earthquake, before bursting at Keelung, Taiwan, on 31 December 2013.
 The duck was reported as having been swept away in recent floods in China.
 On 30 September 2017, during its exhibition in Santiago, the duck accidentally crashed into a sign, which tore a hole on its structure and caused it to deflate.

 A "counterfeit" version of the duck went on tour around Canada in 2017 for Canada's sesquicentennial.
-The tour drew some controversy as it was seen by some as a waste of government spending; however reports later found that the sculpture generated profits for the events it attended.
+The tour drew some controversy as it was seen by some as a waste of government spending; reports later found that the sculpture generated profits for the events it attended.
 This version was not approved by Studio Florentijn Hofman.

+On 9 June 2023, two Rubber Ducks were installed on Victoria Harbour, to be opened to the public on 10 June.
+The installation was titled Double Ducks, and was said to bring "double luck" to Hong Kong in a "time of turmoil".
+On the date of the opening, one duck was deflated due to high temperatures.
+It was reflated the day after.
+Although the installation was meant to be removed after two weeks (on 24 June), the installation was removed on 19 June.

 Censorship

 On 4 June 2013, China's most popular microblogging website Sina Weibo blocked the term "Big Yellow Duck" to prevent users from posting pictures of the sculpture digitally altered in front of Tank Man, a heavily censored subject in the country.
 If the blocked term was searched, a message would say: "According to relevant laws, statutes and policies, [the results of the search] cannot be shown."
+Currently, there is no censorship of "Big Yellow Duck".